-The county spans 800km of shorelines with two beautiful beaches and a handful of quaint small towns, slowly gentrifying and opening doors to boutique shops and restaurants, while holding on to historic spots and antique family markets.
+The county spans 800km of shorelines with two beautiful beaches and a handful of quaint small towns.
+The towns are slowly gentrifying and opening doors to boutique shops and restaurants, while holding on to historic spots and antique family markets.
 Our short adventure was an overnight stay with a loosely planned itinerary and sadly, pretty poor weather.
-But “the wind cannot stop us from enjoying this mini-vacation” I kept telling myself clutching on to a wool scarf while letting the heels sink into the send: “This is nice”.
+But “the wind cannot stop us from enjoying this mini-vacation” I kept telling myself clutching onto a wool scarf while letting the heels sink into the send: “This is nice”.

 This blog post uses affiliate links denoted by ( * ).

 Read the disclaimer about affiliate links & PR gifting here.

 There are 20 wineries across Prince Edward County, some are clustered together, others a bit more remote.
 The moderated temperatures of the region are sponsored by nothing other than Lake Ontario.
 But unlike the sister region South of the city, PEC has a unique flavor advantage created by the calcareous limestone and clay deposits in the soil.
 This composition fosters the growth of colder-climate European grapes.

 The first stop entering the county is Redtail Vineyards.
 It is a lovely property with a shaded outdoor tasting area and a few tables out in the field.
 The wines are produced using traditional methods with minimal intervention creating what the winemakers call a “true representation of vintage and terroir”.
 After tasting a flight of 4 wines we both agreed on taking home a bottle of Fumé Gris and some Pinot Noir.